 Telenor: For the Cheapest SIM Card

-Telenor was my fall-back SIM in Pindaya, when I was panicky from going a full 24 hours without talking to my family back home.
-I appreciated their ample coverage in Pindaya, along with the fact that their prepaid SIM cost no more than MMK 1,500 (about $1.25) at the time of purchase.
+Telenor was my fall-back SIM in Pindaya when I was panicky from going a full 24 hours without talking to my family back home.
+I appreciated their ample coverage in Pindaya, along with the fact that their prepaid SIM was also low-cost.

 Unlike Ooredoo, Telenor focused more on wider coverage straight out of the gate; they've already overtaken Ooredoo in cellular coverage, despite having launched later.
 Their Internet access is OK, in my opinion, although a little more expensive than Ooredoo's despite their slower download speeds.